 God Sends Us a Gift—His Son’s Church

-On occasion, writers in the Old Testament spoke of someone important who was coming in the future.
-That “someone” was Jesus Christ, Who would save people from their sins.
 In the New Testament, we learn that Jesus was the Son of God.
-He lived a sinless life (Hebrews 4:15) in order to set a perfect example for us.
-But before He returned to His Father, He said He was going to leave behind something special to help people who loved and obeyed Him get to heaven.
-That “something” was His church (Matthew 16:17-18).
+He lived a sinless life (Hebrews 4:15; 1 Peter 2:22) to set an example for us.
+But before returned to His Father, He said He was going to leave something special behind to help people get to heaven if they loved and obeyed Him.
+That “something special” was His church (Matthew 16:17-18).

+One purpose of the New Testament is to answer that question for all people of all ages.
 On that day long ago in Jerusalem, God sent us a gift—His Son’s church.
-The word “church” refers to people who are “called out” from the world to be Christians because they have done what God commanded them to do to be saved from their sins.
-The apostle Paul said that Christ is the Savior of His body (Ephesians 5:22) and that Christ’s body is the church.
+The word “church” refers to people who are “called out”—because they have done what God commanded to be saved from sin; thus, they are “called out” from the world to be Christians.
+The apostle Paul said that Christ is the Savior of His body (Ephesians 5:22).
+But Paul also said that Christ’s body is the church (Ephesians 1:22-23; Colossians 1:18,24).
 Therefore, if we want to be saved from our sins, we must be a member of Christ’s body, the church.
 But how do we become a member of Christ’s church?

-First, we must hear God’s instructions so that we can build faith in Him and His Son (Romans 10:17).
-Second, we must believe that Christ is God’s Son (John 3:16).
-Third, we must be sorry that we have sinned and be willing to repent, which means we will try our best not to sin in the future (Luke 13:3).
-Fourth, we must be willing to confess before others that Jesus is God’s Son (Romans 10:9-10).
-Fifth, we must be baptized to wash away our sins (Acts 2:38; Acts 22:16).
-Baptism is where someone places us completely under water and then raises us up, which represents the burial and resurrection of Christ (Romans 6:3-4).
-When we have done all these things, then God adds us to His Son’s church (Acts 2:41).
-[Remember that you don’t “join” the church; instead, God adds you to it.]
-If we remain faithful, God will take us home to heaven when we die (Revelation 2:10).
-God gave us specific instructions that would lead us to heaven.
-We must do exactly what God told us to do, in exactly the way He told us to do it.
+First, we must hear God’s instructions so that can build faith, and know what God expects of us (Romans 10:17).
+Second, we must believe that Christ is God’s Son (John 3:16; Acts 16:31).
+Third, we must be sorry that we have sinned and be willing to repent, which means we will try not to sin in the future (Luke 13:3).
+Fourth, we must be willing to confess to others that Jesus is God’s Son (Romans 10:9-10).
+Fifth, we must be baptized to wash away our sins (read Acts 2:38, Acts 22:16, and 1 Peter 3:21).
+Baptism is where someone places you completely under water and then raises you up.
+This pictures the burial and resurrection of Christ (Romans 6:3-4).
+When we have done all these things, God Himself adds us to His Son’s church (Acts 2:41).
+If we remain faithful, God will take us home to heaven to be with Him and His Son when we die (Revelation 2:10).